C-Otto/rebalance-lnd/README.md

                         the colon notation (12345:12:1), or the x notation (12345x12x1).
 You may also use -1 to choose a random candidate.
+  -A, --adjust-amount-to-limits
+                        If set, adjust the amount to the limits (--min-local and --min-remote).
+The script will exit if the adjusted amount is below the --min-amount threshold.
+                        As such, this switch can be used if you do NOT want to rebalance if the channel is within the limits.
   -a AMOUNT, --amount AMOUNT
                         Amount of the rebalance, in satoshis.
 If not specified, the amount computed for a perfect rebalance